swcarpentry/sql-novice-survey/03-filter.md

 |837  |lake  |sal  |0.21   |
 |837  |roe   |sal  |22.5   |

 We can also filter by partial matches.
+For example,
-For example if we want to know something just about the site names beginning with "DR" we can use the `like` keyword.
-The percent symbol acts as a wildcard, matching any characters in that place.
-It can be used at the beginning, middle, or end of your string.
+if we want to know something just about the site names beginning with "DR" we can use the `like` keyword.
+The percent symbol acts as a [wildcard](reference.html#wildcard), matching any characters in that place.
+It can be used at the beginning, middle, or end of the string:

 ~~~ {.sql}
 select * from Visited where site like "DR%";
 ~~~

 |ident|site |dated     |
 |-----|-----|----------|